Please explain French pool safety legislation

-Particularly with the alarm systems, you should test the security on arrival and if in any doubt inform the Property Manager and Halcyon Leisure if you have any concerns.
+Particularly with the alarm systems, you should test the security on arrival and if in any doubt inform the Property Manager and HL Holidays if you have any concerns.

 We hope this article helps you understand how to enjoy the swimming pool at your chosen property safely: A further article HERE discusses the basic maintenance that Guests may be asked to carry out on the swimming pool, and explains features you may encounter.

-Please contact Halcyon Leisure if you need any further help or information on swimming pools
+Please contact HL Holidays/France for Families if you need any further help or information on swimming pools